zimfw/git/README.md

   * `Gm` joins two or more development histories together.
   * `Gma` aborts the conflict resolution, and reconstructs the pre-merge state.
+  * `Gmc` continues the merge after conflicts are resolved.
   * `GmC` performs the merge but does not commit.
   * `GmF` creates a merge commit even if the merge could be resolved as a fast-forward.
   * `GmS` performs the merge and GPG-signs the resulting commit.